Memphis Water Quality at a Glance

 Use Cold Water for Consumption

 Always use cold water for drinking, cooking, and especially for making baby formula.
-Hot water can dissolve more metals from your plumbing.
-If you need hot water for food or drinks, heat cold water on the stove or in the microwave.
+Hot water dissolves metals from plumbing more readily than cold water.
+If you need hot water for food or drinks, heat cold water separately.
+For households with infants or immunocompromised members, consider an NSF-certified lead-reduction filter (look for NSF/ANSI Standard 53).

 Water Fountain